Order and disorder: Quenched disorder

-More recently it has been shown by rigorous methods, however, that at least in the archetypal spin-glass model (the so-called Sherrington–Kirkpatrick model) the replica based solution is indeed exact.

-The second most used technique in this field is generating functional analysis.
-This method is based on path integrals, and is in principle fully exact, although generally more difficult to apply than the replica procedure.
+Mathematically, quenched disorder is more difficult to analyze than its annealed counterpart as averages over thermal noise and quenched disorder play distinct roles.
+Few techniques to approach each are known, most of which rely on approximations.
+Common techniques used to analyze systems with quenched disorder include the replica trick, based on analytic continuation, and the cavity method, where a system's response to the perturbation due to an added constituent is analyzed.
+While these methods yield results agreeing with experiments in many systems, the procedures have not been formally mathematically justified.
+Recently, rigorous methods have shown that in the Sherrington-Kirkpatrick model, an archetypal spin glass model, the replica-based solution is exact.
+The generating functional formalism, which relies on the computation of path integrals, is a fully exact method but is more difficult to apply than the replica or cavity procedures in practice.

 Annealed disorder

 A system is said to present annealed disorder when some parameters entering its definition are random variables, but whose evolution is related to that of the degrees of freedom defining the system.
 It is defined in opposition to quenched disorder, where the random variables may not change their values.

 Systems with annealed disorder are usually considered to be easier to deal with mathematically, since the average on the disorder and the thermal average may be treated on the same footing.